ray-lee/cspace-ui-plugin-profile-bampfa.js/README.md

 });
 ```

-This project installs a compatible published version of cspace-ui as a development dependency, and
+This project installs a compatible published version of cspace-ui as a development dependency and
 runs this plugin with that version of cspace-ui.
 During development it may be necessary to run this
 plugin against an unreleased version of cspace-ui, for example to use features that are being
 developed in cspace-ui concurrently with the development of this plugin.
 To do this, download the